-The Pinelands Preservation Alliance and Raritan Valley Community College (RVCC) are launching the third year of a partnership in helping to protect critical dune habitat along New Jersey’s coast.
+The Pinelands Preservation Alliance and Raritan Valley Community College (RVCC) are launching the fifth year of a partnership to protect critical dune habitat along New Jersey’s coast.
 Grants from the New Jersey Sea Grant Consortium and the National Fish & Wildlife Foundation have made this project possible.

 The goal of this project is to proactively improve shoreline community resilience by implementing “compromise management” techniques along the upper beach.
 This is done by establishing plant protection zones at the foot of the dune where no beach raking or driving is allowed.
 Raking and all recreational uses are permitted outside of these zones.
 This allows for the natural development of dunes and the enhancement of habitat for several threatened and endangered plants and animals that depend upon these areas for survival while not having a measurable impact to recreational uses of the beach.